 Mario needs no introduction, he’s probably the most iconic video game character ever created, and Super Mario Odyssey is probably our little Italians best game so far.
 The hit platform game thought outside of the box for this one, and instead of simply controlling Mario you also control his hat which is possessed by a hat spirit named ‘Cappy’ (very original).
 It sounds strange but it’s been implemented flawlessly and adds some really cool and innovative features into the game.

 The aim of the game—as with almost every other Mario game—is to save the Princess, and to do that you’ll need to travel through various kingdoms from desert worlds to cities, each with their own unique challenges and enemies.
 I also like how the game is more like a sandbox with no linear path to follow and no set way to get to the end game; you could avoid all of the main objectives if you wanted and still finish it.
 This is Super Mario at its best and is a must own for Switch owners, and if you can’t afford it right now why don’t you just listen to the Super Mario Odyssey vocal theme song, something Nintendo has never done before which shows how much time, effort, and love was put into creating this masterpiece.

 Super Smash Bros.
 Ultimate

-It’s the best selling Switch game ever and was the fastest selling Nintendo home console game in Europe ever.
+It’s the second best-selling Switch game ever and was the fastest-selling Switch game ever until it was overtaken by Pokemon: Sword and Shield earlier this year.
 Yeah, it’s a pretty good game.
 If I’m honest, not a whole lot has changed compared to older Smash Bros titles; sure, there are new maps and characters, but at it’s core it’s still the same Smash Bros we all know and love.
 Of course, that’s not a bad thing, in fact we quite like Nintendo’s ‘if it ain’t broke don’t fix it’ attitude.